primefaces/primefaces/docs/11_0_0/components/filedownload.md

 Note that content disposition is not part of the http standard although it is widely implemented.

 ## Monitor Status
-As fileDownload process is non-AJAX, ajaxStatus cannot apply.
+When fileDownload is used without AJAX, ajaxStatus cannot apply.
 Still PrimeFaces provides a feature to monitor file downloads via client side _monitorDownload(startFunction, endFunction)_ method.
 Example below displays a modal dialog when dowload begins and hides it on complete.